 Worried about all that dust on your plants?
 The Husker Hort says you can keep your indoor plants healthy by dusting off the leaves with a dust cloth, a short (don’t over water the plant) sprinkle in the shower, or by using the inside of the peel of a banana run over the leaf to remove dust and provide moisture and shine!

 But the benefits of indoor plants don’t end there.
-Plants such as English ivy, asparagus fern, and dragon tree are particularly good air purifiers removing volatile organic compounds (VOCs) that are given off by carpets, paint, cleaners, printer toners and many other indoor objects which can worsen asthma and irritate your eyes and skin.
+Plants such as English ivy, asparagus fern, and dragon tree are particularly good air purifiers.
+They remove volatile organic compounds (VOCs) that are given off by carpets, paint, cleaners, printer toners and many other indoor objects.
+These VOCs can worsen asthma and irritate your eyes and skin.

-We all know that plants take in carbon dioxide and give off oxygen, but did you know that some plants keep giving off oxygen even after the sun goes down?
-Keeping gerbera daisies in your bedroom might give you the extra oxygen you need to achieve your most restful sleep ever!
+We all know that plants take in carbon dioxide and give off oxygen.
+However, did you know that some plants keep giving off oxygen even after the sun goes down?
+Keeping gerbera daisies in your bedroom might give you the extra oxygen you need to achieve your most restful sleep!

-If you suffer from dry, itchy skin or get lots of colds or infections you might not be in a space with enough moisture in the air.
+Do you suffer from dry, itchy skin or get lots of colds or infections?
+You might not be in a space with enough moisture in the air.
 Plants can solve the problem!
 The more plants you have (or the bigger plants you have), the more moisture in the air!

 Studies have shown that plants may help raise your test scores, make it easier to concentrate on your tasks, and strengthen your memory.
 Students in classrooms with three potted plants performed better on math, spelling, reading, and science tests than kids in classrooms without any greens.

 Studies have been done showing that indoor plants in hospital rooms enhance the health outcomes of patients recovering from surgery.
-However, no one needs studies to tell them that being around plants and flowers puts a smile on your face, helps you relax (which can help to lower blood pressure, heart rate, and the level of stress hormones in the body), and puts you in a better mood.
+However, no one needs studies to tell them that being around plants and flowers puts a smile on your face, helps you relax , and puts you in a better mood.
+And, being relaxed helps to lower blood pressure, heart rate, and the level of stress hormones in the body.

 At 100 Year Lifestyle we want you to live the longest, healthiest, most enjoyable life possible!
 Make indoor plants part of the plan!
 If allergens are of particular interest to you, consider adding to your plant plan of action by finding out about the pros and cons of air filters and purifiers in The Indoor Allergy Generation.
 100 Year Lifestyle resources and providers are here to help you achieve your longevity goals!